 For my carvings I only use wood from trees growing in Canada such as Poplar, Birch, Bass wood, Yellow and Red Cedar, Red Alder, Willow, Oak, Pine and some of the fruit tree woods.

-My carving work shop is a converted one-car garage, attached to our house.
+My carving work shop is converted one-car garage, attached to our house.
 Shortly after buying the house we replaced the garage door with a large bay window which allows for plenty of light to enter the room.
 Once that was done I constructed a sturdy work bench and a rack to hold the carving knives and chisels.
 Later I added a special wood carving stand with a height-adjustable work platform.
 Other items in the carving studio are a tool sharpening wheel and various sharpening stones, a magnification light for carving fine details and a light table for tracing designs onto paper.

 The work shop also houses shelves full of wood pieces, containers filled with stains, oils and waxes, glues, brushes and anything else needed for carving.